Eschatologue/CM_wiki/docs/class/rogue/index.md

 ### Level 7: Evasion

 You can nimbly dodge out of the way of certain dangers.
 When you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
-You can't use this feature if you have the ^^Incapacitated^^ condition.
+You can't use this feature if you have the **Incapacitated**{ .cond } condition.

 ### Level 7: Reliable Talent